soofstad/react-oauth2-pkce/README.md

 ## Features

-- Authorization provider agnostic.
+- Authorization provider-agnostic.
 Works equally well with all OAuth2 authentication servers following the OAuth2 spec
 - Supports OpenID Connect (idTokens)
-- Pre- and Post login callbacks
+- Pre- and Post-login callbacks
-- Silently refreshes short lived access tokens in the background
+- Silently refreshes short-lived access tokens in the background
 - Decodes JWT's
 - A total of ~440 lines of code, easy for anyone to audit and understand